- Last time part #1 in the raw milk series explained the many health benefits of drinking raw milk.

-I hope this answers all your questions, but if you have more just leave a comment below, then when I respond everyone can read the answers.
+I hope this answers all your questions about raw milk safety and more, but if you have more just leave a comment below, then when I respond everyone can read the answers.

 Just remember, it is never easy to step away and be objective about something we've always believed to be true.
 But we only need to look at all the people around us (including many children!) who are plagued with one illness or another to know that the modern way of thinking about food isn't working.
 If you're not convinced, that's OK!
 I just hope you'll keep reading and learning.

 Related posts on raw milk safety and more:

 - Part #1 in raw milk series on the many health benefits of raw milk